Planning For Blended Families

 Regardless of whether children are reared in a traditional nuclear family or in a blended family, great care should be given to protect any inheritance both for your spouse and from them.
 Wealth representing a lifetime of your hard work and thrift can end up opposite of your wishes.
 Besides just spending, an inheritance can quickly vanish through divorces, lawsuits and bankruptcies.

-Fortunately, with proper (and very careful) estate planning, you can both honor your vows to your new spouse/partner and provide an inheritance that is protected and distributed in accordance with your wishes with the help of a skilled attorney and an estate plan designed to do both.
+Fortunately, with proper (and careful) estate planning, you can both honor your vows to your new spouse/partner and provide an inheritance that is protected and distributed in accordance with your wishes with the help of a skilled attorney and an estate plan designed to do both.

 Some Examples of Legal Planning Tools For Blended Families Are:

-• Revocable Trust with marital assets going into a separate support trust for your spouse
+• Revocable Trust with marital assets going into a separate support Trust for your spouse

 • IRA Conduit Trusts to name multiple beneficiaries, not a direct inheritance to just spouse